jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 ```
 fch2com h2o.fch
 ```
 Files `h2o.com` and `h2o.a` would be generated.
-If UHF-type wave function is involved, `h2o.b` woud also be generated.
+If UHF-type wave function is involved, `h2o.b` would also be generated.
 This is used for transferring R(O)HF, UHF or CASSCF orbitals.

 (2) a special case
 ```